 Black paper is something I wanted to try for this journal.
 I have seen some lovely journals using white and gold pens and they really stand out on a black background.
 I also added a bit of watercolour on the pages edge and topped it off with some journaling cards from Mrs Brimbles.
 These were in the May or June box I think.

 For further inspiration see my two completed travel journals in the videos at the bottom of this post.

-I would love to see your travel journals and set up's, feel free to post a link below to share your pages.
-Be sure to follow on Instagram and You Tube from the links below to see more of my journaling.
+I would love to see your travel journals and set up's, feel free to post a link below to share your pages or use the hashtag #kmmam on social media.

 Hi I'm Kerry a UK drama teacher and planner, art, craft, smash book and journal fanatic.
 Make a cuppa and have look around my collection of random musings, tutorials and crafty makes.